 We will record any accidents or illnesses, together with any treatment given, on an Incident Report Form, which the parent or carer will be asked to sign when they collect the child.

 S4A cannot accept children who are ill.
 If any children are ill when they first arrive at the Club we will immediately notify their parents or carers to come and collect them.
 Any children who have been ill should not return to the Club until they have fully recovered.
+For illnesses which have caused vomiting and/or diarrhoea, children must be symptom free for 48 hours before returning to Club.

 First aid

-The club’s designated first Aider is Matthew Ogle.
 The designated First Aider has a current first aid certificate and has attended a 12 hour paediatric first aid course.
 Other members of staff have also received first aid training.

 Procedure for a minor injury or illness